James Jackson (Alabama politician): Siblings

 Jackson was business partners with his brothers John Jackson (1773–1832), and Washington Jackson (1784–1865).
-Their sister married a Tennessee man named Thomas Kirkman.
+They were said to have relatives remaining in Pennsylvania.

 When the brothers lived in Nashville, James and Washington had a "large dry-goods store on the square."
 G. M. Deaderick, W. M. Tait, Washington Jackson, John P. Smith, George Poyzer, William Eastin, Alexander Porter, Senator Jos.
-Park and William Wright met in 1808 at Talbot's Tavern to organize the Bank of Nashville, of which they were to be the directors.
+Park, and William Wright met in 1808 at Talbot's Tavern to organize the Bank of Nashville, of which they were to be the directors.
 The bank sold shares of stock in 1814 at the office of Hynes & Fletcher, and James Jackson was agent, and Luke Lea cashier.

 Washington Jackson moved to Natchez, Mississippi, and in 1809 had a store in Natchez, where he had an extensive inventory, including a "first rate new keel boat, 25 tons burden, with poles and oars" advertised for sale in September, and where he sold a slave woman prone to "fits" to a "free French" woman of color on behalf of Andrew Jackson in December.
+Once settled in Mississippi he became a cotton factor and developed business relationships with planter-barons including Stephen Duncan and Dr. William Mercer.
+As of 1811, Washington Jackson had a partner named Riddle in Philadelphia.

-In 1809, Washington Jackson had a store in Natchez, where he had an extensive inventory, including a "first rate new keel boat, 25 tons burden, with poles and oars" advertised for sale in September, and where he sold a slave woman prone to "fits" to a "free French" woman of color on behalf of Andrew Jackson in December.
-W. Jackson then moved to Philadelphia, and from there he moved to England.
-His company was called Washington Jackson & Co.
-He became a cotton factor, and as of 1855 one of his clients was Alabama and Louisiana cotton and sugar plantation owner Meredith Calhoun.
+In the 1820s he ran "major" trading firm in New Orleans called Washington Jackson & Co.
+The firm shipped sugar and other products out of the Attakapas district of Louisiana.
+By 1821 he was "in the commission business with a Philadelphia partner".